vlandham/captain_z/out/captain_z.md

 Captain Z was definitely planning on leaving now, or as close to now as possible.
 But she had no mind to be taking children along for the ride.

-She was about to argue about the idea, when she remembered the poem that came with the Pegasus feathers.
+She was about to argue the idea, when she remembered the poem that came with the Pegasus feathers.
 She remembered the part about a hero being born.
 Perhaps she could be a pirate and a hero at the same time.

 Before she could respond, there was a knock at the bedroom door.
 Nova, Orion, and Lucy shuffled in.